haydendonald/node-red-contrib-yamahaamplifier/README.md

 # node-red-contrib-yamahaamplifier
 Tested Using the XMV4280

-# In the testing phase, might have bugs, use at your own risk.

-This is not completed.
-The current commands that can be sent are:
 # Turn the amp on / off
 * msg.payload.command = "power:standby"
 * msg.payload.direction = "set/get"